 \subsection{Acknowledgements}

 We would like to thank Ben Elias, Daniel Tubbenhauer, and Geordie Williamson for many helpful discussions on this topic.
-The first author further thanks Ben Elias for his hospitality during a 2 months stay at the University of Oregon last summer.
-We would furthermore like to thank Fabian Mäurer for the development of software for computing the center of a fusion category \cite{Maurer-TensorCategories, MaurerThiel-Center} which helped us find some key ideas.
+The first author further thanks Ben Elias for his hospitality during a two months stay at the University of Oregon last summer.
+We would furthermore like to thank Fabian Mäurer for the development of software for computing the center of a fusion category \cite{MaurerThiel-Center,Maurer-TensorCategories} which helped us find some key ideas.
 We would like to thank Gunter Malle for comments on a preliminary version of this paper.
-This work was supported by the SFB-TRR 195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).
+We also thank the anonymous referees of ``Representation Theory'' for their many helpful comments which greatly improved the paper.
+This work was supported by the SFB-TRR 195 ``Symbolic Tools in Mathematics and their Application'' of the German Research Foundation (DFG).